toastedqu/toastedqu.github.io/content/en/docs/ml/unsupervised.md

 - Very situational (e.g. cannot be applied on NLP because 1) covariance matrix is useless 2) it breaks sparse structure of words)

 ## Independent Component Analysis
+Idea: find an embedding so that different features are "deconfounded" (i.e., as independent as possible from each other).

 tbd

 ## Autoencoder
-Idea: Use unsupervised NNs to learn latent representations via reconstruction.
+Idea: Use unsupervised NNs to **learn latent representations** via reconstruction.
 (Semi-supervised learning)
+- The goal of AE is NOT to reconstruct the input as accurately as possible but to LEARN major features from it.
+Reconstruction is only an objective for the learning process.

 Model: NN
 - **Denoising AE**: add noise to the input and try to output the original image (to avoid perfect fitting)